How to see HPPSC Judicial Service Mains Result 2021 (out)

 - Here you have to click on the part of “Results”.

-- And here you will get HPPSC Judicial Services Result , Have to click on hyperlink
+- And this is where you are going to get HPPSC Judicial Services Result. , Have to click on hyperlink

-- And your final result will be available at the time of your entry.
+- And your result will be available at the time of your entry.

 - Take a print out of it and it will work in your future.

-Here you are also given a hyperlink for HPPSC Judicial Service Mains Result 2021, by hyperlink, you can test your final result immediately.
+Here you are additionally given a hyperlink for HPPSC Judicial Service Mains Result 2021, through the hyperlink, you can test your result immediately.

 |To download HPPSC Judicial Service Result 2021